VAID: Indexing View Designs in Visual Analytics System: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} analytics (VA) combines data mining and visualization techniques to help users with data exploration in different applications, such as biology~\cite{krueger2019facetto, lekschas2018hipiler}, sports~\cite{stein2018bring}, and explainable AI~\cite{gou2020vatld, ono2021pipeline}.
-To represent the complex input data, researchers in visual analytics have contributed many advanced VA systems that are equipped with highly customized visualization designs for insight discovery~\cite{sacha2014knowledge}.
-However, designing effective VA designs is highly challenging and demanding, requiring close collaboration between experienced visualization practitioners and domain experts.
-The design process comprises multiple stages, including requirement summarization, system design, implementation, and feedback analysis~\cite{heidi2018goals}.
+Visual analytics (VA) combines data mining and visualization techniques to help users with data exploration in different domains, such as biology~\cite{krueger2019facetto, lekschas2018hipiler}, sports~\cite{stein2018bring, cao2021migviewer}, urban~\cite{deng2023survey, lu2023waterexcva}, and explainable AI~\cite{gou2020vatld, ono2021pipeline}.
+Researchers in VA have developed advanced VA systems with highly customized visualization designs for obtaining insight into data~\cite{sacha2014knowledge}.
+Designing effective VA systems is highly challenging and demanding, requiring close collaboration between experienced visualization practitioners and domain experts.

-The key to creating an effective visualization is to map the data and tasks derived from domain problems to visual elements~\cite{munzner2009nested}.
-Recent advance in visualization empirical studies and recommendations has proposed approaches to understand or automate such a mapping process (e.g.,~\cite{srinivasan2018augmenting,deng2022dashbot}).
-However, these studies focus on recommending common charts and low-level analytical tasks such as finding distributions.
-These studies cannot work well for visual analytics that deals with complex datasets and tasks~\cite{keim2008visual}.
-Researchers in visual analytics have contributed many VA design solutions for complex VA problems.
-The VA designs range from simple and basic charts to innovative designs with customized layouts and compositions.
-It remains unclear how visualization designs are configured, what tasks different designs can achieve, and how data is encoded with these designs, making it difficult to reuse and reproduce these designs.

-Therefore, to facilitate efficient visualization design for visual analytics, we aim to construct a comprehensive visualization knowledge base by collectively considering \textbf{tasks}, \textbf{data}, and \textbf{visualizations}~\cite{munzner2009nested}.
-Given that visual analytics is a large topic, this paper primarily focuses on analytical tasks, data encodings, and visual structures of the designs, which are the key design considerations in visual analytics.
-Though other artifacts, such as algorithms, interactive linkings, and data flow within/between views, are also important to a VA system, we leave the analysis of these artifacts to future research.
-For knowledge base construction, we collected VA designs from the research papers published in the IEEE VAST Conference, which is one of the top venues for visual analytics and visualization design.
-As a starting point, we currently focus on the papers during the past five years (i.e., from 2016 to 2020).

-We encounter two major challenges when constructing the knowledge base.
-First, it is unclear whether referring to existing designs can help users with designing their own visualizations and how to specify the visualizations for efficient design retrieval.
-Therefore, we first constructed a prototype knowledge base with labels of task types~\cite{amar2005low}, data types~\cite{satyanarayan2016vega}, and visualization types~\cite{javed2012exploring,borkin2013makes}.
-With the prototype, we conducted a workshop study with 12 visual analytics researchers, most of whom have published papers in the IEEE VAST conference as the first author.
-The participants were asked to design visualizations to accomplish tasks adapted from IEEE VAST Challenge 2021 (mini-challenge 2~\cite{VASTChallenge}).
-With the study, we validated the usefulness of a VA knowledge base and collected the requirements for constructing such a knowledge base.